Moopinger/smugglefuzz/README.md

 # SmuggleFuzz

 SmuggleFuzz, an advanced and rapid HTTP downgrade smuggling scanner.
 Empowering users with customizable gadget lists, it offers deeper insights into the reasons behind failed smuggling attacks.
 I am confident that numerous HTTP downgrade-based smuggling vulnerabilities remain undiscovered.
 Unfortunately, many individuals cease their exploration after a cursory scan.
-By utilizing SmuggleFuzz, you can uncover smuggling vulnerabilities that others may overlook, ensuring you find the ones that other miss.
+By using SmuggleFuzz, you can uncover smuggling vulnerabilities that others may overlook, ensuring you find the ones  that they miss.

 For more info see [https://moopinger.github.io/blog/smugglefuzz/fuzzing/smuggling/2024/01/31/SmuggleFuzz.html](https://moopinger.github.io/blog/smugglefuzz/fuzzing/smuggling/2024/01/31/SmuggleFuzz.html)